Burgerballs/ModBootstrap/README.md

     "modbootstrap": "*"
 },
 ```
-And then add a Module .hxc script with a unique sounding name of your choice.
+And then add a .hxc script with a unique sounding name of your choice.

 ``` hx
 import funkin.modding.module.Module;